Trump whips up immigration storm over children

 "If you smuggle illegal aliens across our border, then we will prosecute you.
 If you are smuggling a child, then we will prosecute you and that child will be separated from you as required by law," Sessions said.

-In an interview with NPR in May, White House Chief of Staff John Kelly described family separation as a "tough deterrent."
+In an interview with NPR in May, White House chief of staff John Kelly described family separation as a "tough deterrent."

 "The children will be taken care of -- put into foster care or whatever.
 But the big point is they elected to come illegally into the United States and this is a technique that no one hopes will be used extensively or for very long," Kelly said.